 Points of Pride

 One of three campuses of the University of Washington, UW Bothell is especially well known for the emphasis it places on experiential learning, hands-on undergraduate research and community engagement.

 The small campus community is also distinguished by its commitment to student access, retention and success after graduation.

-With an enrollment of more than 6,300 undergraduate and graduate students, more than nine out of 10 students come from the state of Washington — and then stay to live and work in the region after graduation.
+Enrollment totals more than 6,300 undergraduate and graduate students.
+More than nine out of 10 come from the state of Washington and after graduation stay to live and work in the region.

 As part of one of the world’s great public research universities, we are proud of the many accomplishments of our students, alumni, faculty and staff.
 This webpage features recent statistics, rankings, awards and facts that demonstrate the boundless possibilities fostered by a UW Bothell education.

 UW Bothell ranks No. 1 in the nation for public colleges that provide the greatest return on investment.